CleverCase/ember-bootstrap-controls/README.md

 - `errors` - Collection of DS.errors.
 - `customLabelCss` - Custom css to be added to the label.
 - `todayHighlight` - Highlights the current date on calandar UI.
+- `format` - Format for date.
+Defaults to 'mm/dd/yyyy'.
+- `changeDate` - The changeDate action is triggered when the selected date changes.

 ---